EndBug/latest-tag/README.md

 These are the parameters you can use with the action:

+- `tag-name`: [optional] Tag name.
+Specify the name of tag that will be created or updated.
+If no value is entered, tag with name `latest` will be created or updated.
 - `description`: [optional] Tag description.
 Providing a value will result in the creation of an **annotated tag**; if no value is enterd, the action will create a **lightweight tag**.

 ## Usage